BRyeGmoney/ForTheLoveOfPower/README.md

 ##### Who?

-I, Bryan Gromadzki have decided that this repo should be public.
+I, Bryan Gromadzki, have decided that this repo should be public.

 ##### Where?